Construction timeline: May 2025 – December 2026

-The upper section of Millcreek Canyon Road is slated to be closed for nearly two years for the Upper Millcreek Canyon Road Improvements Project.
+The upper section of Millcreek Canyon Road remains closed for the Upper Millcreek Canyon Road Improvements Project, a multi-year effort focused on improving safety, recreation access, and long-term canyon infrastructure.

-The goal of the project is to improve user safety, enhance access to recreational areas, and address water quality issues caused by erosion and outdated drainage infrastructure.
+The project is designed to improve user safety, enhance access to recreation areas, and address water quality issues caused by erosion and outdated drainage systems.

-Key improvements focused on achieving these goals include widening the road to up to 24 feet, adding a bike lane, and building new parking lots to reduce roadside congestion.
+Planned improvements include widening portions of the road to up to 24 feet, adding a bike lane, and constructing new parking areas to reduce roadside congestion.

 The following trail closure map image shows which trails will remain open and how you can connect to each of them.